9.0

 Each contractor will have varying takeoff needs depending on their industry.
 A home builder may quantify the amount of lumber, drywall, or installation on a project, while an earthworks estimator would calculate the amount of gravel to fill a hole or the amount of cut and fill to level and grade a job.

-Construction Takeoff vs. Construction Estimating
+Takeoff vs. Estimate

 Often, takeoff software is used in conjunction with construction estimating software.
 However, not all estimating software includes takeoff capabilities.
 So, what is the difference between construction estimating and takeoff software?